 The way to simulate the connection between the girder and the deck will depend on how we construct the model.
-In the 2D all-frame composite bridge model shown in figure 1, all the elements are connected in the grid within the same plane.
-Because it was modeled with "all frame" model type in midas Civil composite bridge wizard, it only consists of a 2-D grid frame composed of beam elements.
+In the 2D all-frame composite bridge model shown in Figure 1, all the elements are connected in the grid within the same plane.
+Because it was modeled with the "all frame" model type in the midas Civil composite bridge wizard, it only consists of a 2-D grid frame composed of beam elements.
 In this scenario, the software considers the composite section as a lump section that incorporates both the girder section and the deck section.
 This means that the composite action is transformed into equivalent section properties in midas Civil.

 Figure 1.
 2D "all frame" composite bridge model shown in midas Civil.

 Midas Civil calculates the properties for the equivalent section using the elastic moduli of the steel (Es) and concrete (Ec) defined in the SSRC79 (Structural Stability Research Council, 1979, USA).
 The reinforcing bars are presumed to be included in the concrete section.
 In addition, the Ec value is decreased by 20% in accordance with the Eurocode 4.

 Figure 2. midas Civil analysis reference guide pg.
 84 - stiffness of composite sections.

 Therefore, to answer the question of how to model the girder-deck connection, the connection modeling is unnecessary if the composite bridge is modeled using the "all-frame" option in the composite bridge wizard.
 This is because the composite action is transformed into equivalent section properties.